Skylight injuries happen in many different ways. Sometimes the injuries are life-threatening or fatal.

 Firefights, police officers, and EMTs are routinely at risk of falling through a skylight whenever they are on a rooftop responding to an emergency.
 Though if you are an emergency responder injured by a skylight, California law limits when you can recover compensation for your injuries.6

-The firefighter’s rule prevents emergency responders from recovering compensation for injuries that are an inherent part of their job.7 Weak rooftops and falling are normal risks that these professionals face.
+The firefighter’s rule prevents you as an emergency responder from recovering compensation for injuries that are an inherent part of your job.7 Weak rooftops and falling are normal risks that you face.

-However, there are exceptions to the firefighter’s rule.
-One is for negligence that unreasonably increased the expected risk to the emergency responder.8 Skylights that violate building codes or other regulations may meet this standard.
-If a victim can show that this was the case, they can recover compensation for their injuries.
+However, there are exceptions to the firefighter’s rule such as negligence that unreasonably increased your expected risk.8 Skylights that violate building codes or other regulations may meet this standard.
+If you can show that this was the case, you can recover compensation for your injuries.

 - Burial and funeral expenses,